 If your spouse is a non-resident of Canada during any part of the year, you have to fill out Form CTB9, Income of Non-Resident Spouse or Common-Law Partner.

-As soon as your spouse immigrates to Canada, they must submit the following information to the government:
+As soon as your spouse immigrates to Canada, they must submit the following information to the Canada Revenue Agency CRA:

 - Social insurance number